Journal of Education: History

 The Journal of Education was formed in 1875 by the union of the Maine Journal of Education, the Massachusetts Teacher, the Rhode Island Schoolmaster, the Connecticut School Journal, and the College Courant.
 The oldest of these, the Connecticut School Journal, had been published under various names since 1838.
-The merged journal was originally called the New England Journal of Education from 1875 to 1880 and (after several additional mergers) became the Journal of Education by 1892.
+The merged journal was originally called the New England Journal of Education from 1875 to 1880 and (after several additional mergers, including with the National Journal of Education) became the Journal of Education by 1892.

 The Boston University School of Education took over as its publisher in 1953.
 By the early 1970s, the relevance of the journal had lagged, and the school revitalized it by turning it into a student-run journal, modeling it after student-run law review journals.
 In 2009, this decision was overturned, and the journal instituted peer review for its articles and editorial control by "eminent scholars" rather than students.